ddrscott/sql-ninja/README.md

         └── bar.sql
 ```

-Templates are also search for from the current working directory and will have priority over
+Templates are also search from the current working directory and will have priority over
 files in `sql/templates`.

 An example `foo.sql` might be: